OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-install-opensdn-openshift46.rst

    -  Helper node: 4 CPU, 8GB RAM, 30GB SSD storage

--  In single node deployments, do not use spinning disk arrays with low Input/Output Operations Per Second (IOPS) when using Contrail Networking with Red Hat Openshift.
+-  In single node deployments, do not use spinning disk arrays with low Input/Output Operations Per Second (IOPS) when using OpenSDN Networking with Red Hat Openshift.
 Higher IOPS disk arrays are required because the control plane always operates as a high availability setup in single node deployments.

-   IOPS requirements vary by environment due to multiple factors beyond Tungsten Fabric and Red Hat Openshift.
+   IOPS requirements vary by environment due to multiple factors beyond OpenSDN and Red Hat Openshift.
 We, therefore, provide this guideline but do not provide direct guidance around IOPS requirements.

-.. _install-contrail-networking-and-red-hat-openshift-46:
+.. _install-opensdn-and-red-hat-openshift-46:

-Install Tungsten Fabric and Red Hat Openshift 4.6
+Install OpenSDN and Red Hat Openshift 4.6
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Perform these steps to install Tungsten Fabric and Red Hat OpenShift
+Perform these steps to install OpenSDN and Red Hat OpenShift
 4.6 using a VM running in a KVM module: